-

 Mazatlan Port of Call

-Although mega-resorts line its long beaches, Mazatlan still has a historic colonial city centre, most apparent in Plaza Machado at the heart of Old Town.
-An iconic waterfront walkway and a breathtaking view of cliff divers add to the charm but the miles of beaches lure most the tourists.
+Mazatlan is a working commercial port moonlighting as a tourist beach haven: it's often a one-day stop on Mexican Riviera cruises.
+Despite its port industry and status as a wildly popular beach resort, Mazatlan retains the ambiance of a colonial fishing town.
+Although mega-resorts specialising in all-inclusive package holidays line its long beaches, Mazatlan still has a historic colonial city centre, most apparent in Plaza Machado at the heart of Old Town.
+An iconic waterfront walkway and the breathtaking spectacle of cliff divers plunging into the sea add to the charm but the miles of beaches are what lure most visitors.

 Cruises in Mazatlan dock at a primarily commercial port and connect to the cruise terminal by a free tram.
-The cruise terminal has a small shopping area and waiting taxis for a ten-minute ride into the city centre.
+The cruise terminal has a small shopping area and taxis for a ten-minute ride into the city centre.

 Contact